Spotify Picks Of The Year: The Noughties

 2008: These Beats Are 20 Years Old.

-A few peculiar holes here.
-Dan le Sac vs Scroobius Pip's Reading My Dreams is one of those old-fashioned hidden tracks you used to get, after a gap of several minutes following the final song on the Angles album - the digital version has lost it completely, sadly.
-Kiyoshi Hikawa is obviously way too Japanese for anyone outside of the country to enjoy.
-Byrne and Eno's album Everything That Happens Will Happen Today was (unusually for the time) a digital-only release initially, but it looks like that never extended to Spotify.
+Some useful holes have been plugged here: Dan le Sac vs Scroobius Pip's hidden album track Reading My Dreams is now available for streaming after a decade or more away, as is Byrne and Eno's album Everything That Happens Will Happen Today.
+Meanwhile, it looks like Kiyoshi Hikawa is obviously way too Japanese for anyone outside of the country to enjoy.
 And Dizzee Rascal covering The Ting Tings on Radio 1's Live Lounge made onto one of their CD releases, but nowhere else after that.

 2009: Every Day Is F***ing Perfect.